michaeldperez/beerme/README.md

-# beerme
+# BeerMe
-An app using locating the nearest places for you to find a beer.
+An application that locates the nearest places for you to get a beer.
+Cheers!